๐Ÿพ MyPawellness.com โ€” Real Advice from a Real Pet Owner

 Senior cats also lose muscle mass (sarcopenia), making high-protein wet food increasingly important.
 Look for senior formulas with elevated protein and reduced phosphorus for kidney health.

 If your senior cat has lost interest in food, warm the wet food slightly (10โ€“15 seconds in microwave, test temperature) to release aroma.
-This made an immediate difference with my oldest cat.
+My oldest cat went from ignoring cold food entirely to cleaning her bowl in minutes after I started warming it.
+That one change saved me a vet visit.
 Related: My Cat Is Not Eating or Drinking and Very Weak โ€” when appetite loss becomes urgent.

 Two cat bowls side by side โ€” wet food vs dry food comparison